shortfastgood/agent-playground/mcp/servers/selenium-mcp.md

 4. Describe the task you want to automate.
 ```
-Navigate to website "https://www.crealogix.com" using the "safari" browser.
+selenium: Navigate to website "https://www.crealogix.com" using the "chrome" browser.
-If a dialog having a button "ACCCEPT ALL" appears click on "ONLY FUNCTIONAL COOKIES".
+If a dialog having a button "ACCCEPT ALL" appears click on the button "ONLY FUNCTIONAL COOKIES" on the same dialog.
 If EN appears on the menu bar, open the drop-down and select DE and click on it.
 ```